PennLINC/grmpy2022/docs/Image Processing Workflow.md

 ## Step 3: N-Back Task
 ### **N-Back Logfile Scoring**

-The n-back task logfiles were scored using [this] (https://github.com/PennLINC/grmpy/blob/gh-pages/grmpy_nback_scoreALL.ipynb )notebook, with [this] (https://github.com/PennLINC/grmpy/blob/gh-pages/grympytemplate.xml) template file.
-The output csv was uploaded to Flywheel using [this] Custom Info Uploader (https://pennlinc.github.io/docs/flywheel/usingCustomInfoUploader/).
+The n-back task logfiles were scored using <a href="https://github.com/PennLINC/bpd/blob/master/grmpy_nback_scoreALL.ipynb">this</a> notebook, with <a href="https://github.com/PennLINC/bpd/blob/master/grympytemplate.xml">this</a> template file.
+The output csv was uploaded to Flywheel using the <a href="https://pennlinc.github.io/docs/flywheel/usingCustomInfoUploader/">Custom Info Uploader</a>.

 ### **XCP - Task Functional**
 **Gear Name**: XCPENGINE: pipeline for processing of structural and functional data.